DilmurodMak/kafka_python/README.md

 ## Running the producer and client

 Clone the project to your local machine.
 Ensure the docker is running.
-From the root file run the bellow command.
-It will run docker-compose.yaml to start all kafka services
+From the root directory run the bellow command.
+It will run docker-compose.yaml to start all kafka services in local docker container

 ```docker
 docker-compose up -d